Why It Works

 Next, fold the dough over the filling on one side.
 If needed, dust off any excess flour, then roll the whole thing over like a log, so that the seam runs along the bottom.
 Brush off the floury tops, then use your hands to smooth the fig bars into a flat, even shape.
 With both hands, carefully transfer the fig bars to a parchment-lined half sheet pan.

-Cooking and Cutting the Cookies
+Baking and Cutting the Cookies

 When I say parchment, I really mean it; the slippery surface of a silicone baking mat will allow the cookies to spread more than they should (as a general rule, I don't recommend baking cookies on silicone, but that's a rant for another day).